-All oral medication must be in liquid form for the first month or crushed and given with applesauce or yogurt.
+All oral medication must be in liquid form or crushed for the first month, if crushed please mix into a protein shake or yogurt.
 All patients get a prescription for 3 months of a Proton Pump Inhibitor (PPI) reduce stomach acid and risk of ulcer formation.